sharetribe/flex-docs/src/docs/concepts-payments/provider-onboarding-and-identity-verification/index.md

 ### Fetching an existing Stripe Connect Account

+If the provider already has a Stripe account associated with their Sharetribe account, the
+[currentUser resource](https://www.sharetribe.com/api-reference/marketplace.html#currentuser-resource-format)
-If the provider already has a Stripe account, the [currentUser resource](https://www.sharetribe.com/api-reference/marketplace.html#currentuser-resource-format) has a _stripeConnected_ boolean flag set to _true._ To fetch the provider's existing Stripe Connect account details, we can use the
+has a _stripeConnected_ boolean flag set to _true._ To fetch the provider's existing Stripe Connect account details, we can use the